 Study Abroad Program Overview

-Spend 7 exciting weeks in the beautiful city of Pune, one of India’s many cultural capitals and an increasingly global city, as you explore Contemporary India through this highly focused program.
+Spend an exciting summer in the beautiful city of Pune, one of India’s many cultural capitals and an increasingly global one, as you explore contemporary India in this engaging seven-week program.

 Students attend classes with international students.